Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Normalizing Flow Emulators for population synthesis simulations

-In the following, I introduce the Bayesian NF, a generative probabilistic model constructed from BNNs, which can self-consistently quantify epistemic uncertainties that arise from inefficient training and aleatoric uncertainties that arise from the sparsity and stochasticity inherent to the dataset.
-No approximations for the log-likelihood function are utilized, and rigorous sampling methods are used for implementing Bayesian inference.
+In the following, we present a new implementation of the Bayesian NF, a generative probabilistic model constructed from BNNs, which can self-consistently quantify epistemic uncertainties that arise from inefficient training and aleatoric uncertainties that arise from the sparsity and stochasticity inherent to the dataset.
+No approximations for the log-likelihood function are utilized, and rigorous sampling methods are used for Bayesian inference.
 The resulting predictions for an emulated PopSynth simulation are hence marginalized over such uncertainties and also automatically enable Bayesian comparison among different NF models, thereby minimizing the epistemic uncertainties that arise from choosing sub-optimal architectures and families of networks.

-\subsection{Uncertainty Quantification and Model Comparison: Bayesian Normalizing Flows}
+\section{Uncertainty Quantification and Model Comparison: Bayesian Normalizing Flows}

-To quantify these epistemic and aleatoric uncertainties in the NF model for thinned datasets, I propose the following.
+To quantify these epistemic and aleatoric uncertainties in the NF model for thinned datasets, we propose the following.
 As can be seen from Eqn.~\eqref{eq:KLLL}, The KL divergence is proportional to the negative log-likelihood of the model parameters given the training dataset (up to an additive constant):

 where $\log\hat{p}(\vec{\theta},\vec{\lambda}|\vec{\omega}) = \log\hat{p}(\vec{\theta}|\vec{\lambda},\vec{\omega})+\log p_{\lambda}(\vec{\lambda})$.
-Note that \emph{this is the exact log-likelihood of the parameters characterizing a probabilistic (NF) model and no a priori assumption about the distribution of noise in the dataset is necessary to construct its functional form}.
+Note that \emph{this is the exact log-likelihood of the parameters characterizing a probabilistic (NF) model, and no a priori assumption about the distribution of noise in the dataset is necessary to construct its functional form}.
 The training method in Sec.~\ref{sec:methods:flows} above, therefore, amounts to finding a maximum likelihood density estimate~(MLE).
-To quantify uncertainties, I instead propose to sample the posterior distribution of the model parameters using some suitably chosen prior and the exact log-likelihood:
+To quantify uncertainties, we instead propose to sample the posterior distribution of the model parameters using some suitably chosen prior and the exact log-likelihood:

 where $p_{\omega}(\vec{\omega})$ is the prior distribution of the model parameters, which can be chosen to have support only nearby $\vec{\omega}_0$ to speed up convergence in posterior exploration.
 Stochastically sampling the posterior using robust and rigorously established Hamiltonian Monte Carlo~(HMC, \cite{betancourt2018conceptualintroductionhamiltonianmonte}) techniques such as the No-U-Turn Sampler~\citep[NUTS,][]{Hoffman:2011ukg}, one can obtain the posterior draws for the flow parameters: $S_{\vec{\omega}}=\{\vec{\omega}_i \sim p(\vec{\omega}|\vec{d}_{train})\}_{i=1}^M$.
 These can in turn be used to evaluate a trained density estimator marginalized over model uncertainties: